Personal Independence is for adults who are blind or visually impaired who want to learn how to navigate daily life with a visual impairment.

 - Braille is a tactile system of reading and writing for the blind.
 ABVI offers Grade 1 and Grade 2 braille classes.

 - Client Connections brings clients together on a weekly basis to learn from, share with and support one another.
-Opportunities include group therapy, cooking class, bo and more.
+Opportunities include group therapy, cooking class, book club, game night and more.
+Click on the calendar link below for all Client Connections opportunities.

 - Peer-to-Peer Mentoring allows a new client to connect with an existing client who has experienced similar challenges while learning to live with a visual impairment.